Yitian12321/HemoGPT/README.md

-# PeptideGPT
+# HemoGPT

 A GPT-2 based protein language model for designing proteins with specific properties.
-The models can be found on [Hugging Face](https://huggingface.co/collections/aayush14/peptidegpt-66f9f3efec6983f03c0efdb6).

 ## Important Files